-Practical Information & Tips for Visiting the Capitoline Museums in Rome
+Practical Guide & Tips for Visiting the Capitoline Museums

 Address: Piazza del Campidoglio 1.
 The entrance and ticket office are in the building on your right after you climb the stairs.
 The museum is in the center of Rome, a very short walk from the Roman Forum or Piazza Venezia.